Treating Founder (Chronic Laminitis) without Horseshoes, Section 12

 (I believe part of the reason his heartbars were not very successful

 was that the toes of his shoes were not backed up enough

 (Please note: Dr. Strasser is against resections and grooving, and has dealt successfully with founder without resorting to these procedures, which she sees as unnecessary mutilation.
 She believes that the edge of the resection pinches into the laminae every time the hoof breaks over, impairing circulation.
 In a later section I will present a case, Yvonne Welz's horse, Inty, where healing was greatly slowed by grooving.)

 Max's left fore, February 15, l998.
-Base of support is moving
+Base of support is moving towards the rear

 ...heels not as under-run.
 Still have a ways to go yet, though.

 Why lowering the heels is important--look at how Babe's high heels, coupled with rotation, result in sole penetration:

 1. Returns the bottom of the coffin bone to a ground parallel position, allowing better hoof mechanism.

 2. Puts the frog close enough to the ground to support the coffin bone.